Rafael Nadal career statistics: Doubles

 ^{1} Held as Madrid Masters (indoor hardcourt) from 2002 to 2008, Shanghai Masters (outdoor hardcourt) since 2009.

 Grand Slam tournament finals

 Nadal's 22 Grand Slam singles titles place him second in the men's all-time rankings, behind Djokovic's 24 titles.
 His 30 Grand Slam singles finals place him 3rd in the men's all-time rankings, behind Djokovic's 37 and Federer's 31 finals, respectively.
 He has won 14 French Open titles, an all-time record at any tournament.
-He is the youngest player in the Open Era to win all four majors (24 years old).
+He was also the youngest player in the Open Era to win all four majors (24 years old) until his compatriot Carlos Alcaraz completed the feat at 22 years old in 2026.
+In doing so, Alcaraz also broke Nadal's record for the number of majors competed in before achieving the Career Grand Slam; Nadal took 20 campaigns, while Alcaraz took 12.